What are personal injury compensation claims? Everything you need to know

 Ready to start your claim?

-If you’ve suffered an injury that wasn’t your fault, you have legal rights — and a limited time to act.
-Don’t wait.
+If you have suffered an injury that was not your fault, you have legal rights and a limited time in which to act.
+We advise you to act now.

 See our complete collection of guides relating to personal injury compensation claims: